ipfs/specs/src/routing/http-routing-v1.md

   }
   ```

-- `PeersResults` is a list of results in the same order as the `Peers` in the request, and the schema of each object is determined by the `Schema` of the corresponding write object
+- `PeersResults` is a list of results in the same order as the `Peers` in the request, and the schema of each object is determined by the `Schema` of the corresponding write object:
   - Returned list MAY contain entry-specific information such as server-specific TTL, per-entry error message, etc. Fields which are not relevant, can be omitted.
   - In error scenarios, a client can check for presence of non-empty `Error` field (top level, or per `ProvideResults` entry) to learn about the reason why POST failed.
 - The work for processing each provider record should be idempotent so that it can be retried without excessive cost in the case of full or partial failure of the request